 North Central Missouri College - Trenton, Missouri

-I am incredibly honored to serve as the Vice President of the Missouri Nursing Student Association (MONSA).
+I am incredibly honored to serve as the President of the Missouri Nursing Students Association (MONSA).
 This role is a remarkable opportunity to use my voice and platform to be a positive and strong light in the field of nursing.
-I am committed to representing Missouri nursing students with pride while also serving as an ambassador for North Central Missouri College (NCMC).
-This is an amazing opportunity, and I am determined to make the most of my time serving.
-As Vice President, I will work alongside the MONSA Board of Directors and the State Consultant.
-Together, we’ll shape initiatives that impact nursing education, support the organization’s annual conventions, and represent Missouri nursing students at both state and national levels.
+I am committed to representing Missouri nursing students with pride while continuing to serve as an ambassador for North Central Missouri College (NCMC), where I remain actively involved as a professional tutor.

 Secretary / Treasurer